Over 2 million Muslims begin annual hajj pilgrimage

 Maj.
 Gen. Mansour al-Turki, the spokesman of the Saudi Interior Ministry, told journalists Saturday that over 2 million Muslims from abroad and inside the kingdom would be taking part in this year's hajj.

-For Saudi Arabia, the hajj is the biggest logistical challenge the kingdom faces.
-Its ruling Al Saud family stakes its legitimacy in part on its management of the holiest sites in Islam.
+Saudi Arabia's ruling Al Saud family stakes its legitimacy in part on its management of the holiest sites in Islam.
 King Salman's official title is the "Custodian of the Two Holy Mosques," at Mecca and Medina.
 Other Saudi kings, and the Ottoman rulers of the Hijaz region before them, all have adopted the honorary title

 The kingdom has spent billions of dollars of its vast oil revenues on security and safety measures, particularly in Mina, where some of the hajj's deadliest incidents have occurred.